CSSUoB/cssuob.github.io/hackathons.md

 # Hackathons

 Hackathons are a great way to learn new skills, meet new people, and have lots of fun!
 Interested in attending hackathons?
-Contact [Will](https://m.me/wrussell1999).
+Contact anyone on the existing [committee](/committee), and they'll be able to give you some more information, or point you in the right direction.

 ## Calendar